-Science Technology $3 Emergency Solar-Powered Radio Made With an Altoids Tin By Jaymi Heimbuch Jaymi Heimbuch Twitter Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction.
+Science Technology $3 Emergency Solar-Powered Radio Made With an Altoids Tin By Jaymi Heimbuch Jaymi Heimbuch Twitter Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation, technology, and food.
+She is the author of "The Ethiopian Wolf: Hope at the Edge of Extinction."
 Learn about our editorial process Updated October 11, 2018 Joshua Zimmerman / Solar USB Kit / BrownDogGadgets.com Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Joshua Zimmerman has a great project up on Instructables for turning an Altoids tin into a compact solar radio.
 All said, the entire project cost a whole $3.
 It seems like a project coming at a time when everyone is ultra aware of emergency situations, so it is both a fun and practical weekend tinkering project.
 It even comes complete with plug-in headphones.Joshua writes, "In honor of all my good friends still over in Japan I've decided to create an Instructable for a $3 Emergency Solar Radio.
 It's a great thing in case of tsunami, nuclear melt down, or zombie invasion.
 Plus it's really cute when put into an Altoids tin."
 And he's right.
 I have a soft spot for Altoids tin projects.
 Everything looks better in them.
 With a project time of just under an hour, it's ideal for testing out your DIY skills on a weekend.
 The tools and materials look simple enough: Joshua Zimmerman Joshua Zimmerman Joshua lists parts and tools as:an FM Radio, two Solar Garden Lights, 1 Diode ($1 for 100 of them online, or take one out of any random junk pile), and a few basic tools like a soldering iron, drill, some wire and wire strippers, a headset or the speakers from a set of earbuds, and of course, the Altoids tin.
 The full instructions are on Instructables, so you can get the details for putting this together yourself -- the steps don't look daunting, and it's a great learning project.
 Joshua Zimmerman Here is a beefed up version Joshua created that he says still only cost about $6 to complete.
 Joshua Zimmerman Joshua runs a site called Brown Dog Gadgets and he has a bunch of different solar cells and various you can use for creating this tiny radio yourself -- or a few completed radios (so you can just buy them and say you made it yourself).
 It's a great site for gadget geeks so definitely check it out for parts and supplies.